RCX777/RCX777/README.md

 ### Hello there! 👋

-I'm a first year student at [Computer Science](https://acs.pub.ro/) in Bucharest, Romania.
+I'm a second year student at [Computer Science](https://acs.pub.ro/) in Bucharest, Romania.

-Looking forward to using Git and learning stuff. :)